 Study suggests early bedtimes for children could reduce risk of obesity later in life

-Getting young children into bed before 8pm can significantly reduce the risk of being obese in later life suggests new research published in the The Journal of Pediatrics.
+Getting young children into bed before 8pm can significantly reduce the risk of obesity in later life suggests new research published in the The Journal of Pediatrics.

 According to the study by researchers from The Ohio State University College of Public Health, putting preschoolers to bed later in the evening, especially after 9pm, increases their risk of becoming obese.